 - The Youth and Campus Engagement Program empowers students to fight for LGBTQ equality on campus and beyond.
 The current group of high school and college-aged young people is more supportive of LGBT equality than any other generation in our country's history.
 The HRC Foundation provides tools and facilitating connections with other LGBTQ student activists across the country to achieve these ends.
 A subset of the program offers similar outreach to Historically Black Colleges and Universities.

-To abet the global march for LGBTQ equality, the HRC Foundation launched HRC Global in 2014 to empower sexual minority advocates from around the world.
-The HRC Foundation’s Global program held its first Global Innovative Advocacy Summit on March 29-April 1, 2016 at HRC headquarters in Washington, D.C., advocates from 26 countries met with HRC staff to share strategies for advancing LGBTQ equality, with a focus on how challenges have been identified and overcome across the world.
+- To abet the global march for LGBTQ equality, the HRC Foundation launched HRC Global in 2014 to empower sexual minority advocates from around the world.
+The HRC Foundation’s Global program held its second Global Innovative Advocacy Summit on April 4-6, 2017 at HRC headquarters in Washington, D.C., advocates from 28 countries met with HRC staff to share strategies for advancing LGBTQ equality, with a focus on how challenges have been identified and overcome across the world.
 Through a partnership with the Atlas Corps, the HRC Foundation has established a fellowship program providing leadership development for international LGBT advocates; fellowships last up to a year.
 The International Equality Project, which collects and communicates the state of equality internationally through timely media efforts aimed at increasing awareness among LGBTQ Americans and allies around LGBTQ issues abroad.